-If you would like tutorials on propagating specific plants, see How to Grow Plants from Seeds and Cuttings.
+If you would like tutorials on propagating specific plants, see 20 Plant Propagation Tutorials For Gardeners.

 For those of us who start gardening as adults with little or no experience, it’s pretty common to buy established plants and perhaps start some veggies from seeds.